perusio/php-relaunch-web/README.md

            }
         } # server

- 5. Is **your** responsability to restrict this host to be accessed on the loopback or LAN.
-You can use something like this:
+ 4. Is **your** responsability to restrict this host to be accessed.
+In the `nginx` directory there's a `heartbeat_allowed.conf` file that should be included at the `http` level of your nginx configuration.
+It restricts the hearbeat access to the loopback or LAN.
     <pre>
     geo $heartbeat_not_allowed {
         default 1;